 - A reflective narrative on the relation among the above three elements.
 (Source: Kathleen McKinney.
 Enhancing Learning Through the Scholarship of Teaching and Learning: The Challenges and Joys of Juggling.
 Bolton, Massachusetts: Anker Publishing Company, Inc., 2007.)

-A new (as of fall 2016) resource for reflective writing prompts especially useful for health science students, there is Allan Peterkin’s Portfolio to Go: 1,000+ Reflective Writing Prompts and Provocations for Clinical Learners (Toronto: U of Toronto Press, 2016).
+Here is a great resource for reflective writing prompts especially useful for health science students, there is Allan Peterkin’s Portfolio to Go: 1,000+ Reflective Writing Prompts and Provocations for Clinical Learners (Toronto: U of Toronto Press, 2016).